 - (1) Fall semester coverage extends to the first day of instruction in the spring semester; spring semester coverage extends to the first day of instruction in the summer term.
 Summer term coverage extends to the first day of instruction in the fall semester. - (2) Dependents of students (spouses and dependent children) are ineligible for health services at the McKinley Health Center unless they are registered University students. - (3) Students who were covered by University Health Center services during the spring semester and who do not enroll in summer term may extend their eligibility through the summer by paying an additional fee.
 Application for extended McKinley Health Center coverage for the summer terms must be made at 131 McKinley Health Center.
-(Students exempt from this fee because they are registered in Credit Ranges III or IV (Range IV in summer) may obtain its service by special arrangement with the provider; see the online Class Schedule for details.) - (c) Health Insurance Fee
+Students exempt from this fee because they are registered in Credit Ranges III or IV (Range IV in summer) may obtain its service by special arrangement with the provider.
+(See the Office of the Registrar's Campus Fee Information (http://registrar.illinois.edu/fee-info) for details.) - (c) Health Insurance Fee